emilioziniades/nugget/README.md

 - [ ] Filter nugets by a prefix
 - [ ] Make terminal output a little more palateable

-So far, just change into a dotnet project with a solution file, and run `nugget`.
+I'm too lazy to publish this on crates.io just yet.
+To install, `git clone https://github.com/emilioziniades/nugget && cd nugget && cargo install --path .`.

+To use, ensure you are in the folder containing the dotnet project whose nugets you would like to update, and run `nugget`.
 This will trigger an interactive process where you can select which nugets to update.